-HCL Global Information Technology (HCL GIT) manages over 90,000 endpoints across 40 different locations worldwide.
+HCL Global Information Technology (HCL GIT) manages over 108,000 endpoints across 40 different locations worldwide (as of September 2020).
 The 24×7 operation is resource–intensive with demands typical of a large IT organization.
 As with many organizations, multiple management silos had been created, each with its own agent running on the endpoint, its own engineering and operations staff, and specific hardware and software – all of which drove up IT spend.

 Umesh Kad, Deputy General Manager of GIT Engineering, described the challenges: “We had more than six different tools which resulted in too many agents from too many vendors, elongated patch cycles, various degrees of scalability across many geographic locations, multiple port dependencies, extensive staff skillsets, multiple time zone support requirements, as well as reporting challenges requiring data to be consolidated from multiple sources.”
 Another big challenge was the lack of visibility of internet-facing (roaming) computers, which caused patching delays and often manual intervention.
 HCL GIT needed more automation, speedier patching, and greater visibility and control of internet-facing laptops using a solution that could effectively manage and control workstations and servers running Windows, HP-UX, macOS, and RedHat Linux.

 After HCL acquired BigFix from IBM in July of 2019, GIT embarked on a functional and requirements analysis that confirmed BigFix could be used in lieu of six different endpoint management tools — SCCM, Flexera Secunia, RedHat Satellite, Flexera Admin Studio, Symantec Wise, and JAMF — to streamline endpoint management processes, and to provide a single source of truth for all endpoints.